Logo-stateuniv

 In an increasingly educated and specialized society, some question the value of a liberal arts education; citing the pressure to specialize in one single track, thereby imaginably increasing their marketability in the professional world.
 At Davidson, the community remains fiercely loyal to the ideals of a liberal arts education, which allows students to not only build skills in a highly focused area but also attain a broader foundation that makes them both versatile and desirable in today’s society.

-An extensive alumni network and the Career Service Office allow students maximum exposure to opportunities for internships and jobs both during their Davidson experience and in their postgrad lives.
+An extensive alumni network and the Career Service Office allow students maximum exposure to opportunities for internships and jobs both during their experience at the school and in their post-grad lives.
 Beginning in the freshman year and continuing through graduation, Career Services plays a significant role.
-Offering career workshops, alumni panels, and professional job fairs throughout the year increases the exposure students have to the working world and allows them to explore various fields while still under the guidance of the professional Career Services Staff.
-In addition, the extensive and varied experience of the faculty lends itself to concrete career advising.
+Offering career workshops, alumni panels, and professional job fairs throughout the year increases the exposure students have to the working world and allows them to explore various fields while still under the guidance of the professional Career Services staff.

 Faculty

-Individual attention heightens the effectiveness of Davidson’s average class size of fifteen students, with some seminars numbering as few as five.
-Independent research projects ground students in a practical experience, which few of their counterparts at larger colleges and universities can boast; students geared toward graduate study and other postgraduate pursuits benefit greatly from an in-depth approach to study alongside accomplished faculty scholars.
+Individual attention heightens the effectiveness of the average class size of fifteen students, with some seminars numbering as few as five.
+Independent research projects ground students in a practical experience, which few of their counterparts at larger colleges and universities can boast.
+Students geared toward graduate study and other postgraduate pursuits benefit greatly from an in-depth approach to study alongside accomplished faculty scholars.

-Open office hours, meetings held at the local coffeeshops, and faculty and staff who serve as activity advisors fully incorporate educators into the Davidson student life.
+Open office hours, meetings held at the local coffee shops, and faculty and staff who serve as activity advisers fully incorporate educators into the student life.
 Students find their professors accessible and eager to engage their minds in the current issues of the day and the past events that have shaped history.
-A student-to-faculty ratio of 10:1 ensures highly personalized attention with relationships that often stretch beyond the classroom walls.
+A student-to-faculty ratio around 10:1 ensures highly personalized attention with relationships that often stretch beyond the classroom walls.
 Several students note professors’ willingness to open up their homes for dinner discussion and advising meetings.
-From the moment students set foot on campus their Davidson experience is shaped with the help and insight of a faculty advisor.
+From the moment students set foot on campus their experience is shaped with the help and insight of a faculty adviser.
 Each works to ensure success from class selection to the graduate study that eighty-five percent of alumni undertake at some point.

 StateUniversity.com has no official or unofficial affiliation with Davidson College.